loveencounterflow/intertype/README.md

 > JS object literal syntax that is not an instance of a class derived from `Object`; `notapodorfn` is a
 > value other than `null`, `undefined`, a `function` or a `pod`.*

+* As for what fields a composite POD type has, the Source of Truth is the `fields` property of the declaration, *not* the `template` property.
+The `template` property's fields will be examined as dictated by the enumerable key/value pairs of `fields`; where `template` is missing a field, it will be assumed that the field's declared type can be used to create a value (which may fail). `template` should not have an enumerable key that is not listed in `fields`.

 `declaration.create` is an optional synchronous function; if it exists, it will be called with the extraneous arguments `P` that are present in the call to `z = Intertype::create T, P...`, (where `T` is a